-- establish and maintain an ethos where children and young people feel secure, are encouraged to talk and are listened to - ensure children and young people know that there are adults in the school who they can approach if they are worried or in difficulty

-- pupils are taught about safeguarding, including online safety, through various teaching and learning opportunities as part of our broad and balanced curriculum.
-Included are the curriculum activities and opportunities that equip children and young people with the skills they need to stay safe from abuse and ensure that they know who to turn to for help, mainly through our PSHE, online safety programme, sex and relationships education programme.
-Every two years we have an NSPCC assembly and workshops across the school about the underwear rule (KS1) and signs of abuse (KS2).
-Children have weekly opportunities to write in their individual jigsaw journals about their feelings and any worries they may have.
-Children are always encouraged to seek help if they are worried or have a problem, whether at school or home. - include in the curriculum materials which will help children and young people develop realistic attitudes to the responsibilities of adult life, particularly with regard to the care of children and young people.
+- establish and maintain an ethos where children and young people feel secure, are encouraged to talk and are listened to - ensure children and young people know that there are adults in the school who they can approach if they are worried or in difficulty - pupils are taught about safeguarding, including online safety, through various teaching and learning opportunities as part of our broad and balanced curriculum.
+Included are the curriculum activities and opportunities that equip children and young people with the skills they need to stay safe from abuse and ensure that they know who to turn to for help, mainly through our PSHE, online safety programme, sex and relationships education programme (using the Jigsaw programme as a basis for content). - include in the curriculum materials which will help children and young people develop realistic attitudes to the responsibilities of adult life, particularly with regard to the care of children and young people.